D067659/tpmc_documentation/user_guide/user_guide.md

 *Specify a time, day and timezone at which the Routine should start.*

-Next we can choose an Operation we want to happend next.
+Next we can choose an Operation we want to append next.

 *Click on the "Add a new operation" button.*